 Spread the seeds on a plate or on a paper towel with the variety name written on it, and let the seeds dry for several days.
 Then scrape them off and into an envelope or baggie.

-Actually, I've found that it's nearly impossible to scrape seeds off of a paper towel, so lately I've been using a dinner plate.
+In practice, I've found that it's nearly impossible to scrape seeds off of a paper towel, so lately I've been using a dinner plate instead.
 I can chip the dried seeds off the plate with my fingernail.

 If you've never saved tomato seeds from your garden tomatoes before, give it a try this year.